gboeing/latex-template/paper/README.md

 ### Use active language

-Use the active voice: tell us who is kicking whom.
-Avoid the passive voice unless the subject is unknown/unimportant.
+Write in the present tense and (plural first-person) active voice: tell us who is kicking whom.
+Avoid the passive voice unless the subject is truly unknown/unimportant.
 Example: "this pattern is illustrated by figure 2."
 Better: "figure 2 illustrates this pattern."
 Prefer strong verbs to weak ones.
 Limit your use of to be, to do, to have, to make, to provide, to get, to seem, etc.

 ### Use fewer prepositions